adrianaryaputra/IAI2-oven-server/doc/api.device.md

 retrieve existing device in database.

 ### 🔎 Parameter
-- `name` - specify device's name to query
+- `id` - specify device's id to query

 ### 📥 Response
 A JSON list containing all devices.